 Discussion:

-In India, the ethical dilemmas in end of life do not exist, as there is lot of debate with regard to issues on euthanasia, suicide and right to life.
-Issues related to advance directive, right to die when the patient is in vegetative stage is still not clarified.
-The other factors like socio cultural norms, spiritual aspects, Consumer Protection Act and limited knowledge on legal issues put the Indian professionals in an ambiguous position.
+In India, while taking decisions for End of life, four ethical principles must be followed: a) Autonomy - the patient has the right to choose the manner of his treatment, b) Beneficence – it is acting in the best interest of the patient, c) Non maleficence - it impose no unnecessary or unacceptable burden upon the patient, d) Distributive justice – doctors need to take a responsible decision and to make good use of the infrastructure, finance and human resources.(4)The other factors like socio cultural norms, spiritual aspects, Consumer Protection Act and limited knowledge on legal issues put the Indian professionals in an ambiguous position.

 The present study shows that the attitude of the allopathic doctors was to comply with the patient’s request to withhold or withdraw life sustaining treatment.
 And majority of them felt that the care takers or relatives should decide the issues related to end of life care.